Handwriting Is Still as Important as Typing and Texting

 With tablets and computers, text messages and emails, do we even need to write anything by hand anymore?
 The answer is “Yes!”

-All day long, we jot reminder notes and record telephone messages.
+All day long, we jot reminder notes and write to-do lists.
 We fill out job applications and medical forms.
 Handwriting is still an essential part of our everyday lives and a vital skill for children to master.
 In addition, handwriting is the basis for a variety of other important skills like hand-eye coordination, letter and number recognition, fine motor skills and reading.

 Children learn best through motor movements.
 Try a “hands on” approach to teaching handwriting by using building blocks, scribbling and teaching letters and numbers.